thelinmichael/smhi-node/README.md

 ```

 ## To do
-+ Cache results
++ Cache results (waiting for SMHI regarding how often the forecasts are updated)
-+ Add method on SMHI Response that return the exact response from SMHI
 + Add methods on SHMI Response to get Latitude, Longitude and Reference time
 + Create an end-to-end-test that uses mocks
 + Group non-mocked end-to-end-test so that it only runs when specified by user
 + Add development part ot the README
++ Add tests for errors (e.g. HTTP 400 - Field point out of bounds)
++ Ability to get coordinates of closest node given coordinates